StemTBioinf/UNIX/index_free.md

 The ThinLink client connects you to our front-end.
 This is ONE login computer for all of you, so do NOT run computing intensive tasks there - NEVER EVER.
 Instead you should use our blades to run compute heavy workloads.

-Aurora uses the [SLURM system](https://slurm.schedmd.com/) to manage the job queue that distributes jobs to the  compute nodes
+Aurora uses the [SLURM system](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/) to manage the job queue that distributes jobs to the  compute nodes.

 You have already loaded git, so use this to pull our test file which is an unsorted BAM file by using: